philcryer/fak3r.com/content/music-concerts-current.md

 nopaging = true
 +++

-I still go to a lot of concerts, here are the upcoming ones, and a promise: if you see me at a show and say hi I will buy you a drink of your choice.
-These are all in the Saint Louis, MO (USA) region, unless otherwise specified.
+I still go to a lot of concerts, here are the upcoming ones; all in the Saint Louis, MO (USA) region, unless otherwise specified.
+If you see me at a show and say hi, first round is on me!

 \* means I don't have a tickets yet

 ### 2023

-* Man or Astro-Man? - Duck Room - Sun, May 14 *
-* Wednesday w/ Cryogeyser - Off Broadway - Thu, May 18 (2)
-* The Interrupters & Frank Turner & The Sleeping Souls w/Bedouin Soundclash - Pageant - Sat, May 20
-* shame w/Been Stellar - Off Broadway - Fri, May 26 *
-* Sisters of Mercy - Pageant - Mon, May 29 *
-* Meet Me @ The Altar - Duck Room - Mon, May 29 *
+* Valerie June - City Winery - Wed, May 31
 * Bad Cop / Bad Cop w/The Last Gang, Jon Snodgrass - Off Broadway - Thu, Jun 1 *
 * Drain w/Drug Church, Gel - Duck Room - Thu, Jun 1 *
-* The Cure - United Center - Sat, Jun 20 (CHICAGO) *
+* The Cure - United Center - Sat, Jun 10 (CHICAGO) *
 * Waco Brothers w/The Paranoid Style, Town Cars (Twangfest) - Off Broadway - Sat, Jun 10 *
 * Flaming Lips playing Yoshimi Battles The Pink Robots - St Louis Music Park - Wed, Jun 14 (2)
 * Protomartyr - Off Broadway - Jun 24 *